avast/llvm/docs/LangRef.rst

    characters may be escaped using ``"\xx"`` where ``xx`` is the ASCII code for the character in hexadecimal.
 In this way, any character can be used in a name value, even quotes themselves.
-The ``"\01"`` prefix can be used on global variables to suppress mangling.
+The ``"\01"`` prefix can be used on global values to suppress mangling.
 #.
 Unnamed values are represented as an unsigned numeric value with
    their prefix.
 For example, ``%12``, ``@2``, ``%44``.
 #.
 Constants, which are described in the section Constants_ below.